dimanikulin/dimanikulin/MyRuTelegramChannels_ru.md

 # For channels
 **For reporting:**
 The channel was created and works to promote and publish fake news about the Russian invasion of Ukraine!
+Spreading pro-russian narratives and disinformation about the activities of state-owned enterprises and government authorities.
 # For bots

 **For spaming:**